Tuesday, November 15, 2011

 Prioritize.
 Keep your eye on many important tasks at once.
 But allow some tasks to be in your peripheral vision.
 The central focus should be on tactics and measures that, if they fall too far short, substantially impact your profitability.

 Satisfice.
-In the 1950s, psychologist/economist Herbert Simon coined the term “satisficing” to refer to his finding that successful people accept less-than-perfect alternatives in order for them to be able to move on to the next tasks to be accomplished.
+In the 1950s, psychologist/economist Herbert Simon coined the term “satisficing” to refer to his finding that successful people accept less-than-perfect alternatives in order for them to be able to move on to the next tasks.

 With the many unknowns facing the small to midsize retail business, assiduously avoid riding off in all directions at once.